 - As a manager for interest groups, media companies and agencies

-The Master's degree program Leading Innovative Organizations (LIO) consists of a preparation period (Pre-Term, Distance Learning), mandatory 9-month attendance at the JKU, and time to complete a Master's thesis (post-term).
-You are free to choose your elective courses and complete them during the program period.
+The Master's degree program Leading Innovative Organizations (LIO) consists of a pre-term (distance learning) phase, on-site 9-month mandatory attendance at the JKU, and a period to complete the required Master's thesis (post-term).
+You are free to choose your elective classes and take them during your studies.

-The curriculum is currently under final review, subject to change.
+The curriculum is currently in the review phase; information subject to change.

 Students must be willing and motivated to attend a full-time, Master's degree program (120 ECTS credits) and be part of an international group of like-minded students under demanding and time-consuming conditions in order to complete the program in just two semesters.